Regulated Financial Institutions

 Residual Input = Tax x Value of Total Supplies1

-1The value of imported services that are subject to reverse charge and supplies of digital services provided on behalf of underlying suppliers through your marketplace under the Overseas Vendor Registration Regime should be reported as your taxable supplies.
+1The value of relevant supplies received from your supplier that are subject to customer accounting, imported services and low-value goods that are subject to reverse charge and supplies of remote services and low-value goods made on behalf of underlying suppliers through your marketplace under the Overseas Vendor Registration regime should be reported as your taxable supplies.
 However, the value of such supplies should be excluded from the numerator and denominator of the apportionment formula.

 For more information, please refer to GST: Partial Exemption and Input Tax Recovery (PDF, 459KB).